njwfish/personal-site/njwfish/static/about.md

-##### About

-My name is Nic Fishman, I am a PhD student in Statistics at Harvard University.
+My name is Nic Fishman, I am a PhD student in Statistics at Harvard University in Marinka Zitnik's lab.

 I build large-scale machine learning systems at the intersection of generative AI, multi-scale modeling, and causal inference, focusing on scientific applications in biology, healthcare, and social science.